jhwohlgemuth/Win7ools/README.rst

 **Use win7ools.ipl to print names of installed software:**
  ::

-    from wintools.ipl import IPL
+    from win7ools.ipl import IPL
     ipl = IPL()
     ipl.print_names()

-**Use wint7ools.reg to print names of software run on host computer with the last run date and count:**
+**Use win7ools.reg to print names of software run on host computer with the last run date and count:**
  ::

-    from wintools.reg import get_user_assist()
+    from win7ools.reg import get_user_assist()
     user_assist = get_user_assist()
     for item in user_assist:
         print(item['value'], item['lastrun'], item['count'])